apache/druid/docs/comparisons/druid-vs-elasticsearch.md

 We are not experts on search systems, if anything is incorrect about our portrayal, please let us know on the mailing list or via some other means.

-Elasticsearch is a search systems based on Apache Lucene.
+Elasticsearch is a search system based on Apache Lucene.
 It provides full text search for schema-free documents and provides access to raw event level data.
 Elasticsearch is increasingly adding more support for analytics and aggregations.
 [Some members of the community](https://groups.google.com/forum/#!msg/druid-development/nlpwTHNclj8/sOuWlKOzPpYJ) have pointed out the resource requirements for data ingestion and aggregation in Elasticsearch is much higher than those of Druid.